paulb17/Springboard/Capstone Project 1/README.md

 ### Clustering
 ![title](https://github.com/paulb17/Springboard/blob/master/Capstone%20Project%201/README_images%20/clustering.png)

-K-Means clustering was used as a means of gaining insights into whether customer segments existed.
-To determine the optimal number of clusters we attempted using the elbow method; however, no clear elbow was observed.
+K-Means clustering was used to investigate whether customer segments existed.
+To determine the optimal number of clusters I attempted using the elbow method; however, no clear elbow was observed.
 Accordingly, the silhouette method was used and the optimal number of clusters was found to be 2.
 Further investigation into the features of both clusters revealed no significant differences worth investigating.

 ### Parameter Tuning and Model Comparison
 ![title](https://github.com/paulb17/Springboard/blob/master/Capstone%20Project%201/README_images%20/model_tuning.png)